loginom/loginom-help-en-omegat/data/processors/transformation/java-script/input-tables.md

 **IsNull(row, col)**

-- row is a row index.
+- row: row index.
 It takes the value of the `number` type.
-- col is a column index or name.
+- col: column index or name.
 It takes the value of the `number` or `string` type.

 The method returns the boolean `true` value if the column in the set string has the null value.
 Otherwise, the `false` value returns.